wowica/xogmios/README.md

 end
 ```

+### State Query

-The following example illustrates working with the State Query protocol runs queries against the tip of the chain.
+The following illustrates working with the **State Query** protocol.
+It runs queries against the tip of the chain.

 ```elixir
 defmodule StateQueryClient do